Truth be told, there are probably more digital personal finance tools out there than we can even count.

 Personal Capital Features

-Personal Capital provides a platform where users can bring together their bank accounts, credit card accounts, loan accounts, investment accounts, and tons of other financial accounts to get an accurate overview of all the elements that make up their wealth.
+The free version of Personal Capital offers a platform where users can bring together their bank accounts, credit card accounts, loan accounts, investment accounts, and other financial accounts to get an overview of all the elements that make up their wealth.

-With all of this access to your financial information, Personal Capital is able to do quite a few things: Provide a net worth calculation, give some budgeting advice, offer a 30-day look at cash flow, run their custom fee analyzer to uncover sneaky payments, and more.
+With all of this access to your financial information, Personal Capital provides some handy personal finance tools: an Investment Checkup tool for re-analyzing your portfolio allocation, a net worth calculator, a retirement planner dashboard, budgeting functionality, a 30-day look at cash flow, a custom fee analyzer to uncover sneaky payments, and more.

-Personal Capital really specializes in, well, personal financial advice.
-Their bread and butter lies in their team of advisors that offers different levels of white-glove financial management when it comes to services like retirement planning, investment advice, and more.
+Personal Capital really specializes in, well, personalized money management services.
+Their bread and butter lies in their team of advisors that offers different levels of white-glove financial management when it comes to financial services like retirement planning, investment advice, and more.

 In our research, we found that these paid tiers are marketed heavily to users once they sign up for Personal Capital’s free tools — another feature that the platform has (unfortunately) become known for.

 Personal Capital does have a mobile app for users.

 Personal Capital’s security features include encryption, access controls, and fraud detection to keep user data safe.

 Personal Capital’s free service includes the dashboard we discussed above.

 However, the paid version offers more features, including access to Personal Capital’s investment services, in which your investment portfolio is actively managed.